risingwavelabs/risingwave-docs-legacy/docs/sql/query-syntax/user-defined-functions.md

 ## Prerequisites

-- Ensure that you have [Python](https://www.python.org/downloads/) installed on your computer.
+Ensure that you have [Python](https://www.python.org/downloads/) (3.8 or later) installed on your computer.

-- Ensure that [RisingWave is up and running](get-started.md#run-risingwave) and you have connected to it.

 ## 1. Install the RisingWave UDF API for Python